GoC-Spending/contracts-data-web/content/category/8_security_and_protection.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-The Government of Canada spent an estimated \$557.5M in 2021-2022 on security and protection contracts.
+The Government of Canada spent an estimated **\$557.5M in 2021-2022** on security and protection contracts.

+Across 6,836 contracts active since the start of the 2017-2018 fiscal year, 1,678 have at least one amendment (25%).
+Of contracts with amendments, the average increase in dollar value was 198% and the average number of amendments was 1.55.
+Cumulatively these amendments represent an increase of \$281.3M over the original contract values.

+The average contract duration was 0.96 years, and the average contract value (not including contracts under \$10k) was \$377.7K.
+The longest contract was 10.09 years.
+The largest contract by value (including amendments) was \$27.3M.

 {{< /entity_summary >}}

 ## Vendors